vchirag/vchirag.github.io/_projects/7_project.md

 ---
 layout: page
 title: Solitary Waves in Plasma
-description: One of my very first projects (at the beginning of the Covid era).
+description: One of my very first projects.
 This digression primarily studied perturbative expansions and derived the KdV equation for a weakly-relativistic degenerate plasma.
 img: assets/img/plasma_1.png
 importance: 7
 ---